DigitalMitford/DM_documentation/sustainingDH_notes.md

 * **Level 3**: Maintain logs of who performs what actions on files, including deletions and preservation actions
 * **Level 4**: Perform routine audits of activity and logs

+Our logs/logging systems include:
+* Google sheets (manually produced).
+Tells us what assignments are in progress
+* Box folder labels, indicating who's assigned what, what's in progress, what needs backlist development.
+This is done by @lmwilson by hand.
+* Box tracks which files were accessed and altered and when.
+Version control up
+* GitHub tracks which files were accessed and altered and when.
+* Filezilla: helps us filter aggregate directories and hunt for "old" files.
+* XML is tractable from the file-directory level via XQuery, which helps Elisa locate backlists for harvest.
+* Photo logs (@ghbondar maintains original camera file logs from before they were filed in Box) This log could be stored on GitHub for additional support.

+Understand: Box is a workspace, not a sustainable storage space.

 What is your desired level and why?
+Level 4, defined for *our* project as visible via continuous integration

 How high a priority is reaching your desired level in this area and why?
+Medium (because we're kind of okay without it, but things would be easier with it.
+Takes time to learn the tech for continuous integration.)

 What is your current level and why?
+Level 2.5?
+In between 2 and 3: We have fixity for file formats.
+We aren't maintaining logs separate from the software systems (like Box or GitHub or server logs) that are automatically generated.
+Continuous integration would help this.

 What resources and actions are required to reach your desired level?
+PI needs to learn and develop continuous integration, or recruit some willing and knowledgeable helper for this.